Ries1ing/-CameraComponent/README.md

 ### [CS230: Deep Learning (Stanford)](https://cs230.stanford.edu/)

 > Deep Learning is one of the most highly sought after skills in AI.
 In this course, you will learn the foundations of Deep Learning, understand how to build neural networks, and learn how to lead successful machine learning projects.
-You will learn about Convolutional networks, RNNs, LSTM, Adam, Dropout, BatchNorm, Xavier/He initi
+You will learn about Convolutional networks, RNNs, LSTM, Adam, Dropout, BatchNorm, Xavier/He initialization, and more.

+Impo